anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #vstat title='Representation of pledge voucher status telemetry' artwork-align="left"}

-### TODO: Provisioning wrapped CA certificates to Pledge
+### Pledge: Wrapped-CA-Certificate(s) Processing

 The registrar-agent SHALL provide the set of CA certificates requested from the registrar to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-CAcerts".

-As the CA certificate provisioning is crucial from a security perspective, this provisioning SHALL only be done, if the voucher-response has been successfully provided to the pledge.
+As the CA certificate provisioning is crucial from a security perspective, this provisioning SHALL only be done, if the voucher-response has been successfully processed by pledge.

 The supply CA certificates message has the Content-Type `application/jose+json` and is signed using the credential of the registrar pledge as shown in {{PCAC}}.

-The CA certificates are provided as base64 encoded x5b.
+The CA certificates are provided as base64 encoded "x5b".
-The pledge SHALL install the received CA certificates in its trust anchor database after successful verification of the registrar's signature.
+The pledge SHALL install the received CA certificates as trust anchor after successful verification of the registrar's signature.

 If validation of the wrapping signature or another security check fails, the pledge SHOULD respond with the HTTP 403 Forbidden status code.
 The HTTP 415 Unsupported Media Type status code SHOULD be used, if the Content-Type of the request is in an unknown or unsupported format.
 The HTTP 400 Bad Request status code SHOULD be used, if the pledge detects errors in the encoding of the payload.

-### TODO: Pledge Enrollment Response processing
+### Pledge: Enrollment Response Processing

 The registrar-agent SHALL send the enroll-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-enrollment".

-The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure, is `application/pkcs7-mime`.
-Note that it only contains the LDevID certificate for the pledge, not the certificate chain.
+The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure is: `application/pkcs7-mime`.
+Note: It only contains the LDevID certificate for the pledge, not the certificate chain.

 Upon reception, the pledge SHALL verify the received LDevID certificate.
-The pledge SHALL generate the enroll status and provide it in the response message to the registrar-agent.
+The pledge SHALL generate the enroll status and provide it in response to the registrar-agent.
 If the verification of the LDevID certificate succeeds, the status SHALL be set to true, otherwise to FALSE.

-### TODO: Pledge Enrollment Status Telemetry
+### Pledge: Enrollment Status Telemetry

 The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
-As for the other objects, the enroll status is provided with an additional signature using JOSE.
+As for the other objects, the enroll-status is signed and results in a JSON-in-JWS object.
-If the pledge verified the received LDevID certificate successfully it SHALL sign the response using the LDevID of the pledge as shown in {{estat}}.
+If the pledge verified the received LDevID certificate successfully it SHALL sign the response using its new LDevID credentials as shown in {{estat}}.
 In the failure case, the pledge SHALL use the available IdevID credentials.
 As the reason field is optional, it MAY be omitted in case of success.